fy/compare_dp_mechanisms/README.md

     python ./notebook/write_chisquare.py ./table.tmp ./chisquare.tmp
     python ./notebook/get_laplace_results.py k e n_case n_control ./chisquare.tmp

-where "k" is the number of top SNPs to release, "e" is the privacy budget (commonly known as epsilon in epsilon-differential privacy), and "n_case" and "n_control" are the number of cases and controls.
+where "k" is the number of top SNPs to release, "e" is the privacy budget (commonly known as epsilon in epsilon-differential privacy), and "n_case" and "n_control" are the numbers of cases and controls.

 Similarly, to get results from the **Exponential mechanism**, run: